American Fork, Utah: Religious history

+While the majority of the population are members of the LDS Church, there are several other faith communities in the city.
+The Community Presbyterian Church of American Fork was organized in 1877.
+In 1973 St. Peter's Catholic Parish was organized in American Fork.

 Geography

 Elevations throughout the city range from 4566 ft to 4619 ft above sea level.

 According to the United States Census Bureau, the city has a total area of 9.2 square miles (23.9 km^{2}), all land.